department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 #### We have approved and will pay you back for these tests:

-- SAT (formerly "Scholastic Assessment Test")
+- SAT (formerly “Scholastic Assessment Test”)
 - LSAT (Law School Admission Test)
 - GRE (Graduate Record Examination)
 - GMAT (Graduate Management Admission Test)